 Effective ministry necessitates both a foundation of biblical and theological knowledge, and development of certain sets of ministry-related skills.
 The Explore Internship creates an opportunity to expand knowledge of the Bible and theology, simultaneous with the development of necessary ministry skills.
 The Explore Internship spans two years and fulfills the internship requirements for students enrolled in the Bachelor of Arts in Ministry with the Outdoor Leadership Major.
 The Director(s) of the Explore Program will coach, advise, and supervise the Intern while providing formal evaluations of the Intern’s performance.
 The Intern will also complete regular self-evaluations and projects related to the Intern’s administrative tasks, program development, and experiential education within the Explore Program.

-Outdoor Leadership (Certificate)
+Certificate in Outdoor Leadership (Explore)

 All courses are three credits unless shown otherwise.